Skip to main content

 Yisrael Beiteinu (6/120)

-This party claims to support a two-state solution with a plan that swaps land rather than annexes the west bank blindly.
+This party claims to support a two-state solution with a plan that swaps land rather than annexes the West Bank blindly.
 The leader Avigdor Lieberman, is where the problem of this party really shows.
 He has a strict stance against terrorism which is fine since a proper implementation of a two-state solution should result in a strict stance against terrorism anyways but he has some serious ethical issues which makes his opinion very authoritarian.
 He said this in 2006:

 The heads of the Nazi regime, along with their collaborators, were executed.
 I hope this will be the fate of the collaborators in [the Knesset].”